gjanee/shiny/waitz/data/README.txt

     For computational convenience, the Sunday previous to `start` thanksgiving_week_num
-    For Fall quarters, the week number that Thanksgiving occurs in
+    For Fall quarters, the week number that Thanksgiving occurs in academic_year
+    The academic year the quarter belongs to

 data-raw.csv
 ------------